gixbusok/gixbusok/README.md

 i have uncontrollable agression.
 BUT like 99.9% of the time im sweet!

-i appear to be extremely mean when im near goose, one of my friends. its our style, we've talked with eachother like this for like a year i think and we're comfortable with it. we like bullying eachother. we're kind to our other friends and strangers; we just prefer to "hate" eachother rather than talking kindly and normally. im writing this incase someone thinks i hate everyone and im mean to everyone and i dont respect boundaries and im gonna joke about sensitive topics if youre not comfortable with them blah blah blah. i would NEVER say something that is uncomfortable for some (except goose ofc we hate eachother). i respect everyone's boundaries.
+i appear to be extremely mean when im near goose, one of my friends. its our style, we've talked with eachother like this for like a year i think and we're comfortable with it. we like bullying eachother. we're kind to our other friends and strangers; we just prefer to "hate" eachother rather than talking kindly and normally. im writing this incase someone sees me going like "ohhh i know where you live you fat son of a bitch" with goosya and thinks i hate everyone and im mean to everyone and i dont respect boundaries and im gonna joke about sensitive topics if youre not comfortable with them blah blah blah. i would NEVER say something that is uncomfortable for some (except goose ofc we hate eachother). i respect everyone's boundaries.
 </details>

 ![](https://komarev.com/ghpvc/?username=gixbusok&color=e86ab4)